-To change any habit or create a new one – take a closer look .
+To change any habit or create a new one – take a closer look.

 The Importance of Belief

 This is crucial.
-For any habit to be permanent, we require for it to show immediate benefits.
+For any habit to be permanent, we require it to show immediate benefits.
 In the case of exercise, it is the immediate endorphin rush.
 And the long term benefits of exercise will be a better physique.

 However, when we do not see any benefits or changes – we start to doubt ourselves and eventually go back to or old self-limiting habits.
-If we don’t see changes of a better physique, we start losing hope and there is a probability that we stop exercising.
+If we don’t see changes in a better physique, we start losing hope and there is a probability that we stop exercising.

-That is why, it is very important to use the power of belief.
+That is why it is very important to use the power of belief.
 The moment we believe that things will get better, the habits start to get stronger.

 This is where groups like Alcoholics Anonymous have done a great job.
 People joining the group/attending meetings are exposed to other’s success stories.
 And this slowly gives them hope.
 They start believing that they too can change for the better.

 Weight Watchers is another such program.
-It has been successful for decades, and continues to attract new members.
+It has been successful for decades and continues to attract new members.
 When members meet, they see constant progress in their peers.
 And this helps them to believe that they too can succeed.

 The Importance of Group Support

-Another advantage of the groups concept such as Alcoholics Anonymous or Weight Watchers, is the support of the peer group.
+Another advantage of the group’s concept such as Alcoholics Anonymous or Weight Watchers is the support of the peer group.
 Numerous research has proven that the odds of forming a positive habit increases many folds with the help of a group.

 There is a correlation between the different spheres or elements of our lives.
 Often we notice that when we change one particular habit, things start changing in other areas of our lives.
-It seems as if we start fixing one area of our life- soon other areas are positive impacted.
+It seems as if we start fixing one area of our life- soon other areas are positively impacted.

-If someone is looking to make a positive change in their lives, start off by identifying one keystone habit and start applying it right away.
+If someone is looking to make a positive change in their lives, start by identifying one keystone habit and start applying it right away.
 Soon things will start to change in other areas.